NickAndreew/kafkaproj-play/README.md

 # Current Issues

  - [ ] Dependency Injection should be rewritten, optimized.
-Currently, it's just a bear minimum of java boilerplate code, to run the stack of technologies required.
+Currently, it's just a bare minimum of java boilerplate code, to run the stack of technologies required.

  - [ ] No frameworks have been used in this implementation, apart from Database Client drivers, Kafka Client Libraries,